lukestanbra/terraform-provider-freeipa/README.md

     }
   ]
   ```
   The go-freeipa library assumed that it could cast this to a `time.Time`, however this doesn't work.
-Current workaround is that I've edited the vendored package with a regenerated version of the freeipa client code so that these are just `interface{}`.
+Current workaround is that I've edited the package with a regenerated version of the freeipa client code so that these are just `interface{}`.
 I'm also thinking I can mostly avoid ever having to use Datetime fields as these won't ever be set declaratively.
+For this reason I've forked the go-freeipa repo with these changes in.

 # Development